-Have a question about a term or phrase associated with data infrastructure and data warehousing?
-Check out our glossary for common explanations and definitions.
+Have a question about a term or phrase associated with data infrastructure automation and data warehousing?
+Check out WhereScape’s Data Warehousing Glossary for common explanations and definitions.

 A data warehouse is a collection of data primarily used for reporting and analysis.
 It’s a way to provide business analysts and other users with a centralized repository of accurate, enterprise data from which to glean timely analytic insights that guide everyday business decisions.

 Data typically flows into the data warehouse from transactions systems, databases, and other internal and external data sources.
 Data warehouses usually include historical data derived from transactions, but can also include real-time streaming data as well as other sources.

 A data mart is a subset of data (typically a subset of a data warehouse) that is focused on a specific area of the business.
 When users need only data about one subject area or department sometimes a data mart is the answer.
 Think of it as providing a boutique store versus a giant warehouse for their data needs.
 A data mart versus a data warehouse can make it easier for business users and analysts to locate and discover the answers they need more quickly.

 A data vault stores data coming from various operational systems and other sources.
 The difference is that it uses a different modeling approach than traditional data warehouses.
 Developed by Dan Linstedt, the Data Vault 2.0 model is designed to offer greater flexibility, scalability, consistency and adaptability than traditional modeling approaches.